-As issuers know more about authenticated transactions, using 3DS 2 could help you see higher acceptance rates compared with non-authenticated transactions.
+Authentication allows merchants to reduce the acceptance gap between point of sale (POS) and online/card not present (CNP) transactions.
+As issuers know more about authenticated transactions, using 3DS2 could help increase acceptance rates compared with non-authenticated transactions.

 How Worldpay can help

-Get in touch with your Worldpay account team to find out more about 3DS Flex, and our complementary PSD2 solutions.
+Get in touch with your Worldpay account team to find out more about 3DS Flex and our complementary PSD2 solutions.